Important squad announcement

 * Bring: water, inhaler, hand sanitiser and a plastic bag to stand on while changing your shoes

-* Shoes: Arrive in trainers and bring spikes or trail shoes, if you have them, (9mm spikes recommended).
+* Shoes: Arrive in trainers and bring spikes or trail shoes, if you have them, (9mm spikes recommended, it's 6mm max at the track).

 * Clothing: leggings or tracksuit bottoms and layers (e.g. T-shirt + warm top + rain coat).
 If very cold add a hat and gloves for the warm-up.